luised94/lab_utils/README.md

 # TODO

 1. MED- See Random R questions thread to create a list of packages that have been used and document use in scripts.
-2. HIGH- Create genome track plotting code.
-3. MED- Create rsync tool for plots of experiments
-4. LOW- Output environment info and git info to NGS data directory.
+2. LOW- Output environment info and git info to NGS data directory.
 HIGH once done.
-5. HIGH- Analyze Eaton data to plot it with my data
+3. HIGH- Analyze Eaton data to plot it with my data
-6. MED- Verify indexing is approapriate for R and bash scripts.
+4. MED- Verify indexing is approapriate for R and bash scripts.
+5. HIGH- Make plots prettier, normalize data, incorporate origin features
+6. HIGH- Get peaks from bigwig files, then compare between samples
+7. HIGH- Correlation matrix, heatmaps, feature correlations,
+8. HIGH- Quality control for fastq and BAM!